April, 2016 — Rotary Maternal & Child Health Month

 We enjoy working with all the Interact students and appreciate their enthusiasm for serving the community and the world.

 We were excited to introduce a new spring festival to our community:

 Batesville Rotary Sawdust Days — May 6 & 7, 2016

 Thanks for helping us raise funds to support our local and international service projects.

 The Batesville Rotary Club is particularly dedicated to promoting Literacy as a Rotary Area of Focus.
 In doing so, we are pleased to sponsor The Dictionary Project for third graders in Batesville schools.

-Beginning in the 2012-2013 school year, and again in 2013-2014, our club gave a dictionary to each third grade student in the Batesville Intermediate School and St. Louis School.
+Each school year, beginning in 2012-13, our club has given a dictionary to each third grade student in the Batesville Intermediate School and St. Louis School.
 The dictionaries are for each student to keep and use throughout their education.

 Through this literacy project, we hope to help students to improve their communication skills and make the most of their education.